brianlong/yellowstone-thorofare/README.md

 }
 ```

-These metrics indicate the health of the RPC's network ingestion rate and Solana Shred configuration.
+Stage 1 indicates the health of the RPC's network shred ingestion rate.
-`FirstShredReceived` marks the start of a slot when we receive the first shred from the current leader.
+- `FirstShredReceived` marks the start of a slot when we receive the first shred from the current leader.
-`Completed` marks the end of a slot when we have received all Shreds from the leader.
+- `Completed` marks the end of a slot when we have received all Shreds from the leader.

-These metrics represent the RPC replaying transactions and voting internally on the Slot.
+Stage 2 represents the RPC replaying transactions and voting internally on the Slot.
 This stage is sensitive to CPU & server configuration.
-`CreatedBank` all Shreds have been replayed and the Slot is ready for internal voting
+- `CreatedBank` all Shreds have been replayed and the Slot is ready for internal voting.
-`Processed`
+- `Processed` the RPC node has voted and marked the slot as 'processed'.

-The next three stages are dependent on external factors beyond the control of the RPC node, like validator voting.
+Stage 3 is dependent on external factors beyond the control of the RPC node, like validator cluster voting.
-`Confirmed` marks the end of the future slot when the current slot is confirmed by the validators.
+- `Confirmed` marks the end of the future slot when the current slot is confirmed by the validators.
-`Finalized` marks the end of the future slot when the current branch is confirmed by the validators.
+- `Finalized` marks the end of the future slot when the current branch is confirmed by the validators.
-`Dead` marks the marks the end of the future slot when the current branch is dropped by the validators.
+- `Dead` marks the marks the end of the future slot when the current branch is dropped by the validators.

 ## Gathering Metrics
+Stage 1 metrics compare the network shred ingestion of two endpoints.
+The winning endpoint will be faster to deliver both `FirstShredReceived` and `Completed` messages.

+Stage 2 metrics compare the hardware performance, such as CPU performance or other RPC configuration parameters that may affect replay of incoming shreds.
+The winning endpoint will have the lowest elapsed time between `Completed` and `Processed` events.

+Stage 3 metrics are informative, largely due to the external dependency on validator cluster votes.
+Nonetheless, large differences between endpoints deserve further investigation.

 ## Compilation